dineshkummarc/phpmyBugs2/README.md

 ### Requirements

-Bumpy Booby doesn't support IE 6 & 7.
+RHS Issue Tracker doesn't support IE 6 & 7.
 It requires JavaScript to work properly.

 ## About Booby Bumpy

-Bumpy Booby was created by Pierre Monchalin and is ```actually``` maintained by DINESHKUMMARC.
+RHS Issue Tracker was created by Pierre Monchalin and is ```actually``` maintained by DINESHKUMMARC.
 Please report bugs at <http://bumpy-booby.derivoile.fr>.

-Bumpy Booby is distributed under the MIT License.
+RHS Issue Tracker is distributed under the MIT License.
 See `./COPYING` for more information.